martins-joaopedro/martins-joaopedro/README.md

 - Programming Languages: Java, C++, Javascript

-- I was developing gamification based Java and ReactNative apps just for fun and exercise
+- I was developing Java based REST APIs with Spring Boot for backend study
-- I'm currently studying backend with Java Spring to personal projects
+- But at the moment I'm studying Next with Tailwind for personal projects

 <img align="right" width="300em" src="https://raw.githubusercontent.com/gist/martins-joaopedro/a666f6329d5b6ebd2693375eb1eb403f/raw/5e6ddbfcbb960eeb5019fc120ad6bec10fba6fd9/divider.svg"/>

 <h3>Professional Experience</h3>

-- Web Developer for the Biological and Computing Departments at UFJF
+- I'm a Web Developer for the Biological and Computing Departments at UFJF
-- Mobile Application Developer at CEFET-MG
+- I was a Mobile Application Developer at CEFET-MG
-- Trainee at Programming Competition at CEFET-MG
+- I was Trainee at Programming Competition at CEFET-MG

 <br/><br/>
 ## ⚙️ &nbsp;GitHub Analytics